Hawker Fury: Operational history

-The Fury I entered squadron service with the RAF in May 1931, re-equipping No. 43 Squadron.
-Owing to finance cuts in the Great Depression, only relatively small numbers of Fury Is were ordered, the type equipping No. 1 and 25 squadrons.
-At the same time, the slower Bristol Bulldog equipped ten fighter squadrons.
+The Fury I entered squadron service with the RAF in May 1931, re-equipping 43 Squadron.
+Owing to finance cuts in the Great Depression, only relatively small numbers of Fury Is were ordered, the type equipping 1 and 25 squadrons; the slower Bristol Bulldog equipped ten fighter squadrons.
 The Fury II entered service in 1936–1937, increasing total number of squadrons to six.
-Furies remained with RAF Fighter Command until January 1939, replaced primarily with Gloster Gladiators and other types, such as Hawker Hurricane.
+Furies remained with RAF Fighter Command until January 1939, replaced primarily with Gloster Gladiators and other types, such as Hurricane.
 After their front line service ended, they continued in use as trainers.